Conversations with Shawn Woo

 After a couple of years, I moved to McKinsey, joining their energy team.
 The focus of that team was to serve energy clients (including some of the biggest oil majors), and topics I’ve worked on included sales and marketing strategy, organization set-up, and even digital transformation.

-However, at this point, the green movement was noticeably picking up steam in the region, and in particular our energy clients, so when the decision was made by the Firm to establish a sustainability practice hub in Singapore, it was a no-brainer for me to rotate into the team, where I was one of few pioneer members of the team.
+However, at this point, the green movement was noticeably picking up steam in the region, and in particular our energy clients.
+When the decision was made by the Firm to establish a sustainability practice hub in Singapore, it was a no-brainer for me to rotate into the team, where I was one of the few pioneer members.
 Since then, the topics I’ve worked on include green product strategy and development, strategies for energy transitions, and carbon capture/storage.

 Could you describe a typical day in your life; what are your responsibilities and job scope?